Active ingredients: famotidine

 Always read the label.
 If symptoms persist see your healthcare professional.

-Brown, square tablet debossed with "FO" over "40" on one side and plain on the other side
+A biege, round, biconvex, film coated tablet embossed with '20' on one side and plain on the other.

 Images are the copyright of the Pharmacy Guild of Australia